 Reaffirming that Members can request emergency support from WMO to facilitate the return of observing networks to operation in a timely and effective manner for continuity of global observational data; [president of INFCOM]

+Recognizing further that numerical weather prediction models are increasingly relying on the assimilation of high resolution data while the number of surface land stations and upper air stations designated for GBON does not currently allow the GBON high density requirements per provisions 3.2.2.8 and 3.2.2.13 of WMO-No. 1160 to be reached, i.e. 100 km for surface land stations and 200 km for upper air stations respectively, [president of INFCOM]

 Noting Resolution 18 (EC-76) – Amendments to the Manual on the WMO Integrated Global Observing System (WMO-No. 1160), namely Appendix 3.1 of its Annex,

 Having considered: